horiuchi/dtsgenerator/README.md

 ## Migration from v2

-The dtsgenerator v3 has made the following braking changes from v2.
+The dtsgenerator v3 has made the following breaking changes from v2.

 - Support Plug-in feature.
 See the Plug-in section for more information.
 - Change the command line options.